 Some of the recent organizations supported by WCCA include:

-Focusing on on the educational needs of downtown Savannah adults to expand their worldview and to help them achieve the purpose for their life.
+Hope Academy is in the business of helping people find their hope and pursue their purpose.
+The Academy focuses on the educational needs of downtown Savannah adults to expand their worldview and to help them achieve the purpose for their life.

 The mission of the Kairos Prison Ministry is to share the transforming love and forgiveness of Jesus Christ to impact the hearts and lives of incarcerated men, women and youth, as well as their families, to become loving and productive citizens of their communities.

 P.A.C.K. is committed to helping meet the basic needs of children in our community.
 We believe that God intended for us to teach our children to serve and give.
 By packing and distributing bags of food, clothes, and basic necessities, we are able to show God’s love to those who need it most.
 We are also able to provide a consistent, child-volunteer experience to allow groups, families, and individuals to serve our community together.

 Thrive provides life affirming alternatives to women in our community who are the most vulnerable to poverty, predators and exploitation.

 Urban Hope is a ministry devoted to children.
 A ministry grounded in Christian love, it attempts to change the lives of children and youth, bringing them a sense of hope and a sense of future through spiritual and educational development and life management skills at our after-school and summer programs.
 All Urban Hope programs are provided free to the participants.